About Mills Performing Arts

 Mills Performing Arts makes these venues available to today’s vanguard of performing artists and offers spaces where all voices and communities can be seen, heard, and welcomed.
 The creation of safe, supportive places for the rigorous, creative practice of innovation and craft in performance work is at the heart of our mission.
 We believe that every performance is an opportunity, and with every telling of a story, sharing of a song, or participation in a dance, we gain insight into our shared humanity, our imaginations, and the interconnectedness of the world.

-Situated on the Mills College campus in Oakland, California, we acknowledge that Mills Performing Arts and our venues operate on the traditional lands of the Ohlone People.
+Situated on the Mills College at Northeastern University campus in Oakland, California, we acknowledge that Mills Performing Arts and our venues operate on the traditional lands of the Ohlone People.

 Our Values